yshavit/llm-notes/book/03-The-LLM/03-self-attention.md

 To keep softmax from becoming too extreme, we first scale the attention scores by $\sqrt{\delta}$.
 This factor comes from statistics.
 Remember that the dot product is the sum of $\delta$ terms, one per dimension.
 These terms are roughly independent, so the standard deviation of their sum grows as $\sqrt{\delta}$ (this is standard statistics, which we don't need to get into the details of here).
 By dividing by $\sqrt{\delta}$, we keep the typical magnitude of attention scores consistent regardless of the embedding dimension.
 This ensures that softmax operates in a reasonable range where it can learn nuanced attention patterns.

 Basically, as $\delta$ grows, so do the dot products' variance.
 This growth happens by a factor of $\sqrt{\delta}$, and left unchecked it would cause softmax to lose nuance between values that are actually fairly close.
 Dividing by $\sqrt{\delta}$ lets softmax keep that nuance.
+Note that I wrote above that the terms are roughly independent, but of course they're not _actually_ independent: the whole point of training is to find patterns in them.
+Still, the $\sqrt{\delta}$ scaling has empirically been found to work, so that's what people use.

 This "scaling plus softmax" is called, appropriately enough, the scaled dot-product attention.
 When it's applied to the raw attention scores we calculated earlier, the result is the normalized {dfn}`attention weights`.